mikiyonekura/AttractingContributors-DisneyMovies/README.md

 3. G(寄): Game over hahahah ;)
 4. ニャオハ立つな: This buzzword is a comment(like a joke) about the evolution of a Pokémon called Sprigatito(ニャオハ in Japanese) from Pokémon SV.
 Many people wanted it to evolve while still looking cute(They thought it would be less pretty if it stood up).
 5. 1: mean agree 0: mean disagree
+6. 草: it means like lol(lots of laugh)